-Even when you're stuck inside, having one of the best weather apps loaded on to your smartphone can come in handy.
-A good weather app can tip you off to what conditions might be like when do you venture outdoors.
-Weather apps can also notify you of big storms — very important now that we're in hurricane season and experiencing more severe weather.
+It's a good idea to keep one of the best weather apps loaded on your smartphone at any time, but especially when winter's about to hit.
+A good weather app can tip you off to what conditions might be like when you head outside.
+You can also get notifications of big storms and air quality issues so that you can make preparations to stay safe.

 A quick trip through the iOS App Store or Google Play will turn up a number of weather apps that offer everything from up-to-the-minute forecasts, radar-aided overviews and extended looks at coming weather patterns.
 Check out 15 of the best weather apps for Android and iOS devices.